MarcoZulianiE/Tesis/api/messaging/README.md

 ## 1. Available Endpoints

-The WhatsApp API exposes several basic endpoints to simulate sending messages to users.
+The Messaging service API exposes several basic endpoints to simulate sending messages to users.

 ### 1.1.
 Send a Message